Aryan Khan to stay in NCB custody till October 7 in drugs case, says court

 Advocate Taraq Sayed, representing Arbaaz Merchant, sought the panchnamas (witness testimony) and noted that the quantity seized from each person had not been specified, reported Live Law.
 “The remand is absolutely silent on this aspect,” the lawyer said.
 “They are only saying I [Merchant] was going to use.”

-Sayed contended that the Narcotics Control Bureau had made a scapegoat out of Aryan Khan with the claim “that he was going to consume”.
+Sayed contended that the Narcotics Control Bureau had made a scapegoat out of Aryan Khan with the claim “that he was going to consume” narcotic substances.

 Aryan Khan, through his, lawyer Satish Maneshinde, had filed a bail application for bail.
 In the plea, the actor’s son had contended that he was arrested only on the basis of some chat messages, NDTV reported.